-Approximately 99,780 new melanoma cases will be diagnosed in the United States this year.
-In fact, according to the National Foundation for Cancer Research, more people in the U.S. are diagnosed with skin cancer every year than all other cancers combined.
+Approximately 97,610 new melanoma cases will be diagnosed in the United States this year.
+In fact, according to the American Cancer Society, there are more people in the U.S. diagnosed with skin cancer every year than all other cancers combined.
 Fortunately, most skin cancers are treatable if diagnosed early.

 As we approach the summer months, let’s take a look at ways you can reduce your risk.